jasonamyers/jasonamyers.github.com/_posts/2014-08-22-node-bluebird-testing.md

             });
         });

-That lead to a timeout error, which actually made mocha show the test as failing.
+That lead to a timeout error, which actually made Mocha show the test as failing.
 It also logged what the actual error was.
 That output is below

     token_vending_machine